frianasoa/Ze-Notes/README.md

 * Here are some links to access Google Ai Studio (Bard) [Can be used for free so far] [If it does not work, search the internet.
 These things move so fast]. https://ai.google.dev/pricing https://makersuite.google.com

 * For Open Ai (ChatGPT), head to https://platform.openai.com/api-keys.
 You will be asked to sign up.
-If you have never signed up (ChatGPT on the web included), you may get some free credits at the beginning.
-Do not try to create multiple accounts using the same email and/or mobile phone, you might be banned.
+If you have never signed up (ChatGPT on the web included), you may get some free credits at the beginning (they expire).
+Otherwise you will need to buy some credits to be able to use the API.
+Please be warned that Open AI credits expire after 1 year if not used (at the time of writing.
+Please always check.).
+Do not try to create multiple accounts using the same email and/or mobile phone, you might get banned.

 * For DeepL API key, head to https://www.deepl.com/account/plan after you sign up.
 They will ask you for your credit card details even for the free plan.